Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and causing problems, give Rescue Heating & Air a call at 361-265-4371.
+If you think your air conditioner is sinking and creating problems, give Rescue Heating & Air a call at 361-265-4371.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.